New Zealand Prime Minister's Baby Makes History At U.N. General Assembly

 Ardern tells The Guardian, "I have the ability to take my child to work, there's not many places you can do that.
 I am not the gold standard for bringing up a child in this current environment because there are things about my circumstances that are not the same."

 A new rule in New Zealand allows any government minister with a baby to travel with a nanny or caregiver at government expense.
-Even so, Ardern told The New Zealand Herald, that she doesn't expect taxpayers to foot the bill for Gayford's travel while he cares for Neve.
+Even so, Ardern told The New Zealand Herald that she doesn't expect taxpayers to pay for Gayford's travel while he cares for Neve.

 "There is no spousal programme for this, so we just made a judgement call that we would cover his travel for this trip.
 He will be going to some things, but he's primarily traveling to care for Neve," she tells the Herald.

-Whether or not Neve will make more appearances at other official events in New York isn't known.
-Ardern told the Herald, they were "playing it by ear."
+Whether Neve will make more appearances at other official events in New York isn't known.
+Ardern told the Herald they were "playing it by ear."